Masking no longer required at UHS

 - Written list of past hospitalizations, illnesses, surgeries and allergies

-- Personal toiletries such as shampoo, toothbrush, toothpaste, denture cream and face creams
+- Optional (See disclaimer on valuables above): Pajamas, robe and nonskid slippers.
+Personal toiletries such as shampoo, toothbrush, toothpaste, denture cream, face creams and comb or brush.

 - Comfortable clothes to wear home